 A construction manager should also have a solid network of specialized subcontractors and vendors that can provide the materials, products and services needed to meet strict compliance requirements.
 Lastly, a construction manager that specializes in correctional facilities will show staff members the ins and outs of the new facility including MEP and security systems, staff flow, and policy and procedures.
 This will help ensure internal procedures align with the mandated requirements of the State or the National Institute of Corrections (NIC).

 The Samuels Group is experienced in all these areas and has successfully completed numerous detention facilities and law enforcement centers.
-Whether you’re in the early stages of planning or need to shift your efforts to align with your strategic goals for completion, contact our expert team for a complimentary consultation.
+Whether you’re in the early stages of planning or need to shift your efforts to align with your strategic goals for completion, contact our expert team for a complimentary consultationand check out our Guide to Jail Construction Planning.